mecid/mecid.github.io/_posts/2025-06-24-glassifying-tabs-in-swiftui.md

 }
 ```

-The *Tab* type also provides us the *role* parameter which we can use to set a specific role to the tab.
+The *Tab* type also provides us the *role* parameter which we can use to set a specific role on the tab.
 At the moment, the only available instance of the *TabRole* type is the *search*.
 The search role allows the system to display search tab in a different way.
 For example, it is separated on iOS from all other tabs.

 ![glassy-tabs](/public/glassy-tabs.png)